RavicharanN/CML-Proj/README.md

 The code is presented in a Jypyter notebook and the implementation is as follows

-* Read the given data from the file and process it acc to our use case
+* Read the given data from the file and process it according to our use case
 * Define the model as per the paper and the objective function as mentioned above.
 * Initialize the parameters `theta_1` and `theta_2` with any random non equal values.
 * Use `scipy.minimize` [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) to minimize the objective function over the parametrs `theta_1` and `theta_2`.
 The `Nelder-Mead` [optimization](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-neldermead.html#optimize-minimize-neldermead) was used to solve this problem.